 Change of address

-If you have changed address, please download, fill in and send us the Business rates - change of address form.
+If you have changed address, please fill in the online form:

 Any changes not reported may result in you paying more than you should.
 Please contact us (contact details below) for more information.